ingenico-zanetti/lime-power-fftw/README.md

 `lime_power_fftw` is a program that obtains a power spectrum from LimeSDR devices using the FFTW library to do FFT.

-It is cloned from rtl-power-fftw.
+It is forked from rtl-power-fftw.

 ## Prerequisites